-Roosevelt's vintage poolside cabanas date back to the 1950s and feature midcentury furnishings in a palette of natural color.
+Roosevelt's vintage poolside cabanas date back to the 1950s and feature midcentury furnishings.
 They're often quite lively on weekends when afternoon pool parties set the tone.
 The Marilyn Monroe Suite is named for the hotel's most famous resident, who lived at the Roosevelt for two years near the start of her career.

 The Roosevelt attracts everyone from celebrities who book a night in its three-level 3,200-square-foot Gable and Lombard Penthouse to travelers who want to be at the center of the city.
 Here, you'll find several bars and restaurants, such as the speakeasy-style Spare Room (best known for its craft cocktails and a vintage, two-lane bowling alley) along with 25 Degrees, a 24-hour gourmet burger joint.
+What's more, it's now home to Nancy Silverton's first hotel restaurant The Barish.
 The hotel's also rumored to be haunted by several well-known spirits, including that of actor Montgomery Clift, who's known to play a trick or two on guests in room 928, where he stayed while filming From Here to Eternity.

 Those wanting to "see and be seen," as well as business travelers looking for an alternative to your standard chain hotels, and anyone hoping for an authentic Hollywood experience.
 Cabanas rooms can be loud on the weekends (and are adult-only) but truly embrace that Hollywood party vibe.